 English, PDF, 175kb

-Poland is ranked 21st among the 34 OECD member countries in decreasing order with a tax wedge for an average single worker at 35.6% in 2014, compared with the OECD average of 35.9%.
+Poland is ranked 21st among the 34 OECD member countries in decreasing order with a tax wedge for an average single worker at 34.7% in 2015, compared with the OECD average of 35.9%.
 The country occupied the same position in 2014.